abilioesteves/ecs170/README.md

 [3rd Assignment](https://github.com/abiliooliveira/ecs170/tree/master/3rdAssignment):

 Given a human face picture, is it possible to create an algorithm that decides if the face is man's or woman's?
 In this assignment a Neural Network is implemented in Java that decides, with some accuracy percentage, if an encoded face picture is from a male or female character.
 Here we exercise the third pillar of AI: **Learning**

+# usage

+You are not authorized to use this project for your coursework if you are at UC Davis or any other school with similar assignments.
+If you want to learn anything about arcaic Artificial Neural Networks, the best way is to sitdown, read and implement things yourself.
+In other words, do not copy other people's work.
+You would only be hurting your future self.